 top of page

 We are all united by a common purpose: to better understand and address the complexities of mood disorders.
-These challenges remain at the forefront of mental health care, affecting countless lives across the globe.
-As clinicians, researchers, and advocates, our collective efforts are more essential than ever.
-Through shared knowledge and international collaboration, we can continue to make meaningful strides in improving the lives of those we serve.
+These challenges remain at the forefront of mental health care, a ecting countless lives around the globe.
+As clinicians, researchers, and advocates, our collective e orts are more vital than ever.
+It is through shared knowledge and collaboration that we can make meaningful strides in improving the lives of those we serve.

 Kürşat Altınbaş.jpeg